 The following steps must be taken when dealing with incidents of bullying:

-This school has set procedures to follow in implementing sanctions where a bullying incident has occurred, as described above sanctions are applied in appropriate proportion to the event.
-In the event of all other avenues being exhausted, or in particularly serious cases that lead to exclusion, TRLP Trustees will examine the evidence that a wide range of strategies had been tried and failed to affect a positive change in the bullying behaviour.
+This school has set procedures to follow in implementing sanctions where a bullying incident has occurred, as described above.
+Sanctions are applied in appropriate proportion to the event.
+In the event of all other avenues being exhausted, or in particularly serious cases that lead to exclusion, the Academy Council will examine the evidence that a wide range of strategies had been tried and failed to affect a positive change in the bullying behaviour.

 Minerva Primary School has adopted a range of strategies to prevent and reduce bullying, to raise awareness of bullying and support victims and those displaying bullying behaviour, including: